 If you always put coffee grounds in your garbage disposal, it’s time to stop.

 But stopping won’t remove the coffee ground residue that's already in your drain.
 Fortunately, some ways can help remove them from your disposal.
 Below are some of them:

 While a plunger may not be the most effective method, most households already have this at home, so you might as well give it a try.
 Follow the steps below to unclog your drain using a plunger:

-- 1Fill your sink with enough water to submerge the plunger’s rubber cup and completely cover it.
+- 1Fill your kitchen sink with enough water to submerge the plunger’s rubber cup and completely cover it.

 - 2Seal the other side of the drain using a rubber drain stop.
 If you don’t have one, you can use a small towel to cover the opening.